-Gabrielle Motola is an artist, writer, and educator.
+Gabrielle Motola is an artist, writer, and advisor.

-Her books are An Equal Difference (2016), an exploration of gender, crisis, and cultural resilience in post-2008 Icelandic society, and Elūl (2025), a meditation on perception, attachment, and what we bring into romantic relationships.
-She is a co-director and senior member of the Photobook Club Collective, through which she exhibits at international art and photobook fairs and supports independent publishing practice across the photographic community.
+She has published two books.
+An Equal Difference (2016) was made over two years in Iceland in the aftermath of the 2008 financial collapse, pairing portraits with interviews and her own writing to ask how a small society renegotiated gender, work, and trust.
+Elūl (2025), a hand-bound first edition of 100, looks inward: at perception, attachment, and the assumptions people carry into love.
+She is a co-director of the Photobook Club Collective, through which she exhibits at international art and photobook fairs and supports independent publishing across the photographic community.

 Awards